 Waters indeed rose by 8.62 m and reached the shoulders of the Zouave statue!

-The latest flood dates from 27th December 2010 when the river once more overflowed its bed (3.78 m).
+On December 27, 2010 the river overflowed its bed once more (by 3.78 m).

 Directions: 8th district

-Metro station: Alma-Marceau on Line 9
+Metro: Alma-Marceau on Line 9

-Coordinates for the Zouave Statue on Pont de l’Alma: Lat 48.863816 – Long 2.302013
+Coordinates: Lat 48.863816 – Long 2.302013